windwp/nvim-ts-autotag/README.md

 > If you are setting up via `nvim-treesitter.configs` it has been deprecated!
 Please migrate to the
 > new way.
 It will be removed in `1.0.0`.

+### A note on lazy loading

+For those of you using lazy loading through a plugin manager (like [lazy.nvim](https://github.com/folke/lazy.nvim)) lazy loading is not particularly necessary for this plugin. `nvim-ts-autotag` is efficient in choosing when it needs to load.
+If you still insist on lazy loading `nvim-ts-autotag`, then two good events to use are `BufReadPre` & `BufNewFile`.

 ### Extending the default config

 Let's say that there's a language that `nvim-ts-autotag` doesn't currently support and you'd like to support it in your